 As far back as the late 1970s, newspapers have profiled investors who cite their worst-house-in-the-best-neighborhood strategy as the guiding principle of the real estate game.
 In 1987, a Chicago Tribune article, entitled “Buy the Worst House on the Street,” asked readers, “Would you spend $1 to make $2?”

-“A great neighborhood is like a rising tide: It will lift the price of all the houses in it.”
 In 2010, Rich M. bought a fixer-upper in Seattle’s Capitol Hill neighborhood.
 After renovating it, he sent the before and after pictures to the home improvement magazine This Old House, winning a spot as a finalist in the annual Reader Remodel Contest.
 The pictures ran with the caption—what else?—“Worst House in Best Neighborhood.”

 Even British artist David Hockney shared his opinion on the matter: “Always live in the ugliest house on the street—then you don’t have to look at it.”

 From CNN Money, to Investopedia, to the late Robert Bruss (known as the “Dear Abby” of real estate), the so-called experts have done their best to convince the rest of us that purchasing the best possible neighborhood’s worst house is a smart move.

 But are they right?
 Is buying the worst house in the best neighborhood a wise investment or is this strategy a real estate myth?

 Here’s how we used data to separate truth from adage.